dev-devendra21/inventoryZen--Assignment/README.md

 - **Responsive Design**: Ensures optimal viewing experience across various devices (desktops, tablets, and mobile phones).
 - **Interactive Elements**: Includes dynamic components to enhance user engagement.
 - **Clean and Organized Code**: Follows best practices for HTML, CSS, and JavaScript to maintain readability and scalability.

-## 📸 Screenshots

-_Include screenshots of your application here to showcase its design and functionality._

 ## 🛠️ Technologies Used